Executive Director – Position

 - Seek opportunities to serve additional constituents in the community.

-- Maintain a working knowledge of significant developments and trends in the fields of the visual arts, arts education, Chicago Art Museums and multi-disciplinary community arts programs.
+- Maintain a working knowledge of significant developments and trends in the fields of the visual arts, arts education, Chicagoland Art Museums and multi-disciplinary community arts programs.

 In communications, the Executive Director will: